Baxter, Minnesota: History

 Baxter owes its existence partly to the 1920s operation of a (since closed) large tie-treating plant, owned by Northern Pacific Railroad.
 Farming was also an important early industry.

 Baxter was incorporated on May 25, 1939.
 The town is named after Luther Baxter, an attorney for the railroad who served in the Minnesota Legislature and as a colonel in the Civil War.

 Tourism and various service industries have become Baxter's biggest employers, and numerous housing subdivisions have been developed in the wooded area west of Minnesota Highway 371, which passes through the town.
 Owing to the amount of unused land in the area, commercial development along the highway itself has also increased in recent years, though it has tended to conform to the pattern of urban sprawl.

 Superfund site and environmental damage

 The Burlington Northern (Brainerd/Baxter) United States Environmental Protection Agency Superfund site is on the boundary between Brainerd and Baxter.
-The site served as a Burlington Northern Railroad tie treatment plant between 1907 and 1985.
+The site served as a Burlington Northern Railroad tie treatment plant from 1907 to 1985.
 During that time, wastewater generated from the wood-treating process was sent to two shallow, unlined ponds.
 This created a sludge that contaminated both the underlying soils and the groundwater with creosote and polynuclear aromatic hydrocarbons (PAHs).